zdearmin/svt-assessment/README.md

 <!-- Future Improvements -->
 ## Future Improvements
+- Add the function to filter by robotId and fix the current sort with robotId.
+Due to the values being strings and not integers, the code currently reads the first character and sorts accordingly.
+Causing the sort not to be truly in ascending or descending numerical order

 - Set up a grid layout that will plot the robots coordinates to see where they all are relative to the building and each other.

 - With the grid layout above, also add another table that can quantitatively keep track of the distance of the robots from each other and other key locations in a building.